 was occasioned by conditions beyond the control of the school district

 which posed a hazardous threat to the health and safety of pupils, the

 State aid claim need not be reduced.

-No exception to the requirement of providing a minimum school term may
+Other than the utilization of any e-learning days as prescribed in Section 10-20.56 of this Code, no exception to the requirement of providing a minimum school term may

 be approved by the State Superintendent of Education pursuant to this Section

 unless a school district has first used all emergency days provided for